 The little trail takes you up some very steep terrain with unpleasant footing for the first 200 vertical feet, but it does get better.
 About 1100 feet of climbing on short switchbacks brings you onto the magnificent southeast shoulder, with wide-open views of Turnagain Arm and the Kenai Peninsula.
 After a few minutes of gentle trail walking across the shoulder, you resume the steep ascent with 850 feet of class 2 scrambling up the rocky crest of the southeast ridge.
 (Stay on the crest here--quite a few people seem to veer into the gully to the right, and they regret it).

 At the top of this rocky section, you'll encounter a distinct subsidiary summit, Point 2900.
 From here, a trail heads off to the right, running level along the 2900-foot contour.
 Walk this for five or ten minutes till open scree slopes lead to the north ridge.
 Once on the ridge, walk back to the south along the ridge crest to the summit.
 Total distance to the top is 2.5 miles, with an average grade of about 28%.
 Clicking on the small picture at left shows the route traced onto a photograph, as seen from the trailhead parking.

 Prow Route:From Point 2900 you can make a fun but exposed scramble directly up the prow above (the upper southeast ridge).
 The rock is surprisingly solid by Chugach standards.
-Several variations are possible; the easiest skirts the biggest gendarmes and is Class 3+.
+Several variations are possible.
+The easiest weaves left at first, regains the crest where it is a grassy nirvana, then skirts the biggest gendarmes on the right before returning to the crest in a prominent gully.
+From there the final big step has several equally delightful scrambling lines.
+The overall route is Class 3+.

 Other routes:NE Ridge: A long class 2 ridge traverse from South Suicide Peak is possible.
 Allow several hours.